explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

     ****Insert text from a register****

-    \`ctrl+r\`
+        `ctrl+r`

     ****Last inserted text****

-    \`ctrl+a\`
+        `ctrl+a`

     There are three common cases where we want to insert something Vim's already seen as part of a larger insert:

-    1. Insert from a register, using ctrl+rregister.
+    1. Insert from a register, using [Ctrl][r] register.
-    2. Insert the same text as the previous insert, using ctrl+a.
-This is similar to ctrl+r..
+    2. Insert the same text as the previous insert, using [Ctrl][a].
+This is similar to [Ctrl][r][.]
-    3. Complete a partially-typed word or phrase, which will be the focus of this presentation.
+    3. Complete a partially-typed word or phrase, which will be the focus of the next few sections.

 3. Completion

     ****Simple word completion****

-    \`ctrl+p\`
+    [Ctrl][p]

     or

-    \`ctrl+n\`
+    [Ctrl][n]

-    -   \`ctrl+p\` finds the previous matching completion for the partially typed word.
+    -   [Ctrl][p] finds the previous matching completion for the partially typed word.

-    -   \`ctrl+n\` finds the next matching completion for the partially typed word.
+    -   [Ctrl][n] finds the next matching completion for the partially typed word.

-    -   \`ctrl+p\` is usually more useful, because you're more likely to be looking for a word you just used than a word you're about to use.
+    -   [Ctrl][p] is usually more useful, because you're more likely to be looking for a word you just used than a word you're about to use.

-    -   Where Vim looks for completions is controlled by the complete setting.
+    -   Where Vim looks for completions is controlled by the 'complete' setting.
 The default is .,w,b,u,t,i, which means Vim will look in:

         1. The current buffer.
         2. Buffers in other windows.